About

 Experience

-Kristin spent eight years of her career at Overbey, Hawkins, Wright & Vance, working primarily in the domestic areas of divorce, custody, guardian ad litem, child support, and criminal defense in domestic matters.
+Kristin spent eight years of her career at Overbey, Hawkins, Wright & Vance, working primarily in personal injury and the domestic areas of divorce, custody, guardian ad litem, child support, and criminal defense in domestic matters.
 She also has a wide-ranging experience in many fields, having worked as a federal clerk for the bankruptcy court, as an associate in a large Washington firm on insurance defense, and fifteen years as in-house civil counsel for Campbell County, where she handled everything from zoning and land use to employment and code enforcement.

 Kristin has been lead counsel on a number of reported federal cases, mostly involving constitutional rights, where she represented local governments, departments of social services, authorities, and constitutional officers and police.